 and Namibia and the river has swampy grass islands that the elephants and hippos use to graze.
 We saw lots of hippos, elephants, a small crocodile, eagles, many types of birds and antelope.
 The highlight was seeing a baby elephant and seeing an elephant swim across the river.
 We were treated to a beautiful sunset with a beer in hand on the way back up the river.

 Botswana goes for mostly the upmarket safari market and therefore we were only spending 5 nights in the country.
 This Okavango Delta safari guide contains lots of great info to plan your trip.

-After Chobe, we headed for Maun, the entry point for trips into the Okavanga Delta.
+After Chobe, we headed for Maun, the entry point for trips into the Okavango Delta.
 The Delta is one of the world’s largest inland water systems.
 During the peak, the Delta expands to 16,000 sq kms.
 The group was doing a 3 day/2 night trip into the Delta by way of mokoros.
 This is the traditional way to do safaris in the Delta.
 The mokoro is a home-made dug out canoe that accomodates two people and is propelled by a poler in the back.

 We drove across the top of the Kalahari Desert to our entry point for the Delta.
 Paul and I were introduced to our poler, Sampson